tarun-sharma-vst-au4/React-Jonas-course/README.md

 # React-Jonas-course

-This is the repo for all the code related to Jonas course
+this is a repo for the react course developed by JONAS

-Link for the Pizza-menu section - "https://pizza-menu.thecodesamurai.com/"
+Section 10 - for the tutorial we created the quiz app to understate the useReducer hook